UN food agency halts aid to north Gaza, cites ‘complete chaos, violence’

 “There is no guarantee of the safety of humanitarian staff, either because of Israeli targeting of convoys, Israeli targeting of police who are there to protect convoys, and of course due to the desperation because of the lack of aid that’s getting in.”

-UNRWA, the UN agency for Palestinian refugees, meanwhile said Israeli authorities have denied 51 percent of planned missions to deliver aid to northern Gaza.
+UNRWA, the UN agency for Palestinian refugees, meanwhile said Israeli authorities have denied access to 51 percent of planned missions to deliver aid to northern Gaza.

 “Food insecurity north of Wadi Gaza has reached an extremely critical state,” it said in a post on X.